 – Maury Mendenhall, Senior Technical Advisor, Orphans and Vulnerable Children, US Government

 Teen Readers Society intends to grow the book donation for Afghan English learners to include thousands more children and teens being housed by the federal government at other military installations spread out across the country.
-Teen Readers Society will continue to work with organizers and teachers on the ground with USAID to properly tailor the books as demand changes dynamically.
+Teen Readers Society will continue to work with organizers and teachers on the ground with USAID to properly tailor the books as demand changes.

-A Few Words from our Donors
+A Few Words from our Partners

 “Better World Books is delighted to help with this book donation program for young Afghan refugees.
 Each book donated reflects our key partnership with our global library partners and our joint commitment to making a real difference through literacy projects.”